-Figure 4, hand 2, shows one finger through the ring allowing the anemometer to hang down freely.
+Figure 4, hand No. 2 shows one finger through the ring allowing the anemometer to hang down freely.
 The arm is at right angles to the wind.
-The thumb is on the downstream side.

-Hand 3 in figure 5 shows an anemometer being held by means of a short handle.
-The arm is directly downstream inclined at an angle of 45 degrees to the wind.
+Figure 5, hand No. 3 shows an anemometer being held by means of a short handle.
+The arm is directly downwind inclined at an angle of 45 degrees to the wind.